Sina247/Testimonials/README.md

 - 💬 **Real User Feedback**: Displays authentic testimonials from customers and users.
 - ✨ **Smooth Transitions**: Animated fade and slide effects for a polished look.
 - 📱 **Responsive Layout**: Adapts perfectly to all screen sizes and devices.
-- 🎨 **Customizable Styles**: Easily styled with CSS to fit any branding or theme.
+- 🎨 **Customizable Styles**: Easily styled with Tailwind CSS to fit any branding or theme.
-- 🧩 **Lightweight & Framework-free**: Built with pure HTML, CSS, and JavaScript.
+- 🧩 **Lightweight and Framework free**: Built with pure HTML, Tailwind CSS and JavaScript.
 - 🔄 **Carousel Support**: Optional slider for multiple testimonials with navigation.
 - 🖱️ **Interactive Elements**: Hover effects and focus states enhance user experience.

----

-Elevate your website’s trustworthiness by showcasing genuine testimonials with style and ease.